cristianmercado19/Humanized/README.md

 Humanized gives you the posibility to execute actions easily.
 - Read all href attributes and generate an autocomplete list
-- call Humanized as a console
+- Call Humanized as a console typing 'cmd' in whatever website
-- Use commands or find an action using smart filter
+- Find the action using smart filter - ReSharper finding pattern
 - Execute it

 #### Use example